pavlyhalim/xArm-6DoF-Teleoperation/README.md

 #moving right but its jerky
-# the 4 angle might be reversed
+#the 4th angle might be reversed